5 Top Picks

 This is a nice little welding machine but the operators manual does not provide much instruction making it difficult to know how to adjust the settings for heat and wire feeding properly for different thicknesses of metals or different types of metal.

 Despite the lack of detailed instruction, the machine is fairly easy to use.

-Flux Core Arc Welding can be used with a variety of metal alloys including mild and low alloy steels, stainless steel, high nickel alloys and some surfacing alloys.
+Flux Core Arc Welding can be used with a variety of base metal alloys including mild and low alloy steels, stainless steel, high nickel alloys and some surfacing alloys.

 FCAW can also be used without an external shielding gas, as it is “self-shielding”.

 This type of FCAW is particularly useful in outdoor and agricultural applications or windy conditions, in out-of-position welding and when welding materials thicker than 16 ga.